 In doing so, Dynapower’s Black Start technology saves money for system integrators as their systems do not need to be oversized to adequately address inrush currents.

-For further information on Dynapower’s Black Start technology and microgrid capabilities, please contact 802.860.7200.
+For further information on Dynapower’s Black Start technology and microgrid capabilities, call us at 802.860.7200 or download our Microgrid Capabilities whitepaper.